Merck says making progress on meeting surge in lab gear demand - NewsBreak

 Merck says making progress on meeting surge in lab gear demand

-FRANKFURT (Reuters) - Germany’s Merck KGaA, which is investing to catch up with ballooning demand for its biotech manufacturing supplies, said the order book in COVID-19 related lab gear was still growing faster than sales but it was getting a better handle on the situation.
+FRANKFURT, Nov 11 (Reuters) - Germany's Merck KGaA (MRCG.DE), which is investing to catch up with ballooning demand for its biotech manufacturing supplies, said the order book in COVID-19 related lab gear was still growing faster than sales but it was getting a better handle on the situation.

 "We are really very well trained at this time to deal with the supply chain pressures...
 We have made tremendous progresses, however, our order book is still growing faster than our sales," Chief Executive Belen Garijo told journalists after releasing full quarterly results.